debkbanerji/minecraft-bedrock-server/README.md

 **Warning: It's a good idea to make sure your computer's time is synced and consistent so the correct backups are always retrieved and restored**

 If you want to restore a specific backup to the server when it is running, you can use the `force-restore <BACKUP_FILE_NAME>` command, which will create a separate backup of the current server state, gracefully stop the server, restore the backup you specified, and restart the server.
+You can also do this from the UI pretty easily.

+This is also useful if you want to import your existing world into the server.
+Just make sure your level name matches the one in your config and create a zip file with your level (a folder matching the level name) at the root.
+Then name your zip file something you'll recognize, drop it into the `backups` folder and restore it either from the UI or the terminal.
+If you're unsure about the format, you can look at some of the backups the server creates on its own.

 ### Automatic purging of old backups